17 Feb 2015

 Walnuts slash diabetic risk by a quarter.
 Click pic for more.

 Raw walnuts not only provide a workout for your chin, they also strengthen bones and teeth.

 Then too, walnuts help you remember things… like the leafless salad I promised to post in last week’s blog entry.
 That’s because of the huge amounts of the rarer fat component omega-3 that walnuts have.
 Remember?
 More

 11 Feb 2014

-Tags: antioxidants, men's health, minerals, nutrition, omega-3, vitamin E, walnut
+Tags: antioxidants, brain, men's health, minerals, nutrition, omega-3, vitamin E, walnuts